eunomia-bpf/bpf-developer-tutorial/src/38-btf-uprobe/README_en.md

 }
 ```

-We can use pahole and clang to generate the btf for each version. make example and generate btf:
+We can use pahole and clang to generate the btf for each version of userspace applications.
+The pahole tool can simply generate BTF from the debug info: <https://linux.die.net/man/1/pahole>

+make examples and generate btf for them:

 ```sh
 make -C example # it's like: pahole --btf_encode_detached base.btf btf-base.o